JinjieNi/MegaDLMs/README.md

 # the remaining Dockerfile content
 ```

-> If external images are not supported in your cluster, follow the [Complete Installation Guide](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#installation) to install - Docker, pip variants (dev,lts,etc.), source installation, and system requirements
+> If external images are not supported in your cluster, follow the [Complete Installation Guide](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#installation) to install - Docker, pip variants (dev,lts,etc.), source installation, and system requirements.

 <h3>Setup Envs</h3>